AasthaJain76/Restaurant/README.md

 # Restaurant
-Jai Jinendra Sa is a fully Resposive website made using HTML and CSS.
+Jai Jinendra Sa is a fully Resposive website made using HTML, CSS and BootStrap.